Frequently Asked Questions About Drug Tax

 - Failure to pay the drug tax is a felony punishable of up to five years and/or a fine of up to $10,000.

-- Failing to affix tax stamps to illegal drugs may result in the issuance of a jeopardy tax assessment and tax warrant by the Department of Revenue against the drug dealer based upon the amount of the drugs seized pursuant to K.S.A.
+- Failing to purchase and affix tax stamps to illegal drugs may result in the issuance of a jeopardy tax assessment and tax warrant by the Department of Revenue against the drug dealer based upon the amount of the drugs seized pursuant to K.S.A.
 79-5205 and K.S.A.
-79-3229.
+79-5212.
 The fact that the assessment is a "jeopardy assessment" allows for the initiation of collection activities immediately.
 Execution of the tax warrant may involve the seizing and selling of the drug dealer's property to satisfy the drug tax liability.
 In other words, the drug dealer subjects his/her property to possible seizure by failing to purchase the necessary drug tax stamps.
-In addition, the tax warrant, once filed by the clerk of the district court, serves as a lien against the drug taxpayer's real estate.
+In addition, the tax warrant, once filed by the clerk of the district court, serves as a lien against the drug dealer's real estate.
 This prevents the drug dealer from selling his/her real estate without first satisfying the drug tax liability.
 Laws exempting personal property from seizure do not apply to seizure pursuant to drug tax warrants.

 Does purchasing drug tax stamps